Part 1 of 4 posts about my backpack trip to The All American Man Pictograph Panel.

 My little piece of heaven is just off a dirt road, which the young (I’m presuming they are young, because of the sound of “Yee Haas” and “Whoo hoo’s” and high-pitched laughs of young girls drifting my way) are flying up and down as fast as the rough washboard road will allow.

-Thankfully, those sharing this piece of slickrock with me are like myself.
+Thankfully, those sharing this piece of Slickrock with me are like myself.
 Quiet, peaceful, and laid-back.
-They are parked at respectable distances from each other, and are sitting outside reading, or cleaning off their trail bikes, or carrying their tents over to a piece of sand while leaving their vehicle on a rock, so as to protect the delicate desert environment.
-Every now and then a head will raise (or a finger) towards the noisy, thoughtless speeders passing by.
+They are parked at respectable distances from each other and are sitting outside reading, or cleaning off their trail bikes, or carrying their tents over to a piece of sand while leaving their vehicle on a rock, to protect the delicate desert environment.
+Every now and then a chin will raise (or a finger) towards the noisy, thoughtless speeders passing by.

-I spent an hour or so during the gnat attack hours sorting through my vehicle and pulling out the things I need in order to go backpacking alone for four nights in The Salt Creek Canyon of Canyonlands National Park.
+I spent an hour or so during the gnat attack hours sorting through my vehicle and pulling out the things I need to go backpacking alone for four nights in the Salt Creek Canyon of Canyonlands National Park.

 I’m a short person, and my backpack is a size small.
 I actually bought it as a technical climbing or winter hiking pack, but now use it as a backpack.
-I have only backpacked on my own for two nights prior to this, so four nights will be a record, and I’m not sure I can carry the weight I need to for that amount of time.
+I have only backpacked on my own for two nights before this, so four nights will be a record, and I’m not sure I can carry the weight and stuff I need to for that amount of time.

-I now have all the stuff I think I need on the front seat of Mitzi, and tomorrow I’ll attempt to get it all in my small pack.
+I now have all the items I think I need on the front seat of Mitzi, (Mitzi was the Mitsubishi Montero Sport I lived in before I got Studley Van) and tomorrow I’ll attempt to get it all in my small pack.
 I think it would be okay, except I have to carry a bear canister, which takes up about a third of my pack on its own.

 Sure I’m a little scared, but fear is something to squelch, step on, stare down and face full-on.